szczyglis-dev/py-gpt/README.md

 ![api](https://user-images.githubusercontent.com/61396542/230803433-4ff0dac3-634e-4133-ab51-79b69c43d5a5.jpg)

-- **Temperature** - defines the temperature of the conversation, the lower the value, the more deterministic the model behaves, the higher the value, the more abstract
+- **Temperature**: Sets the randomness of the conversation.
+A lower value makes the model's responses more deterministic, while a higher value increases creativity and abstraction.

-- **Top-p** - a parameter similar to temperature, for details please refer to the documentation on the OpenAI website

-- **Frequency Penalty** - as above

-- **Presence Penalty** - as above
+- **Top-p**: A parameter that influences the model's response diversity, similar to temperature.
+For more information, please check the OpenAI documentation.

+- **Frequency Penalty**: Decreases the likelihood of repetition in the model's responses.

+- **Presence Penalty**: Discourages the model from mentioning topics that have already been brought up in the conversation.

-- **Use context** - enables or disables the use of context (memory of previous conversation components).
-When this option is disabled, context is not saved or used during the conversation
+- **Use Context**: Toggles the use of conversation context (memory of previous inputs).
+When turned off, the context won't be saved or factored into conversation responses.

-- **Store history** - enables or disables saving conversation history and context.
-History is not written to disk after shutdown
+- **Store History**: Dictates whether the conversation history and context are saved.
+When turned off, history won't be written to the disk upon closing the application.

-- **Store time in history** - enables or disables adding timestamps to files. txt with history, saved in the \"history\" directory in the user\'s home directory
+- **Store Time in History**: Chooses whether timestamps are added to the .txt files.
+These files are stored in the "history" directory within the user's home directory.

-- **Context threshold** - specifies the reserve of tokens required to execute next prompt.
-If we are approaching the capacity of the model (e.g. if the model allows 4096 tokens), this value will be used when approaching the limit to leave place for the next answer.
+- **Context Threshold**: Sets the number of tokens reserved for the model to respond to the next prompt.
+This helps accommodate responses without exceeding the model's limit, such as 4096 tokens.

-- **Max output tokens** - defines the maximum number of tokens to be generated by the model in response
+- **Max Output Tokens**: Determines the maximum number of tokens the model can generate for a single response.

-- **Max total tokens** - defines the maximum number of tokens that the application can send to the model, including the entire context of the conversation.
-It should be less than or equal to the model\'s maximum capacity.
-By setting this limit, you can reduce the size of the context attached to sent messages.
+- **Max Total Tokens**: Defines the maximum token count that the application can send to the model, including the conversation context.
+To prevent reaching the model capacity, this setting helps manage the size of the context included in messages.

-- **Font size** - allows you to set the font size in the chat window.
+- **Font Size**: Adjusts the font size in the chat window for better readability.

-- **OpenAI API KEY** - API key that you need to paste into the application
+- **OpenAI API KEY**: The personal API key you'll need to enter into the application for it to function.

-- **OpenAI ORGANIZATION KEY** - Organization API key (optional)
+- **OpenAI ORGANIZATION KEY**: The organization's API key, which is optional for use within the application.

 ## JSON files

-The configuration is stored in JSON files, which allows for easy manual modification outside the application itself.
-Configuration files are installed in the user\'s home directory in the subdirectory:
+The configuration is stored in JSON files for easy manual modification outside of the application.
+These configuration files are located in the user's home directory within the following subdirectory:

 ``` ini
 {HOME_DIR}/.config/pygpt-net/
 ```

 # Advanced configuration

 ## Manual configuration

-You can manually edit configuration files in the directory:
+You can manually edit the configuration files in this directory:

 ``` ini
 {HOME_DIR}/.config/pygpt-net/
 ```

+- **assistants.json** - contains the list of assistants.
+- **attachments.json** - keeps track of the current attachments.
-- **config.json** - contains the main configuration
+- **config.json** - holds the main configuration settings.

-- **models.json** - contains models configuration
+- **models.json** - stores models configurations.

-- **context.json** - contains an index of contexts
+- **context.json** - maintains an index of contexts.

-- **context** - directory with contexts, `.json` files
+- **context** - a directory for context files in `.json` format.

-- **history** - directory with history, `.txt` files
+- **history** - a directory for history logs in `.txt` format.

-- **img** - directory with images generated with DALL-E, `.png` files
+- **img** - a directory for images generated with DALL-E, saved as `.png` files.
+- **output** - a directory for output files and files downloaded/generated by GPT.

-- **presets** - directory with presets, `.json` files
+- **presets** - a directory for presets stored as `.json` files.

+---

-## Translations / locale
+## Translations / Locale

-`ini` files with locales are placed in the directory:
+Locale `.ini` files are located in the directory:

 ``` ini
 ./data/locale
 ```

-Above directory is automatically read when the application starts - prepare your own new translation and save it under a name, e.g.:
+This directory is automatically scanned when the application launches.
+To add a new translation, create and save the file with the appropriate name, for example:

 ``` ini
 locale.es.ini
 ```

-will automatically add the language to the language selection menu in the application.
+This will add Spanish as a selectable language in the application's language menu.

+---

-# Updates
+## Updates

-## Updating PYGPT
+### Updating PYGPT

-The application has a built-in update notification.
-If there is a newer version with new features, you will be informed in the application window.
+The application features built-in update notifications.
+Whenever there's a new version with fresh features available, you'll be notified within the application window.

-Simply download the new version and use it instead of the current one, all configuration such as context and history will survive between versions and will be available in the newly installed version.
+To update, simply download the new version and start using it in place of the old one.
+All your settings, including contexts and history, will be preserved and accessible in the new version.

-## Next releases
+## Coming soon

-Support for voice recognition will be added in future versions of the application.
+- Enhanced integration with Langchain and the assistants API.
+- Vector database (DB) support.
+- Development of autonomous agents.

 ## DISCLAIMER

-This application is not affiliated with OpenAI in any way.
-Author is not responsible for any damage caused by the use of this application.
-Application is provided as is, without any warranty.
+This application is not officially associated with OpenAI.
+The author shall not be held liable for any damages resulting from the use of this application.
+It is provided "as is," without any form of warranty.
-Please also remember about tokens usage - always check the number of tokens used by the model on OpenAI website and use the application responsibly.
+Users are reminded to be mindful of token usage—always verify the number of tokens utilized by the model on the OpenAI website and engage with the application responsibly.
+Activating plugins, such as Web Search, may consume additional tokens that are not displayed in the main window.
-Enabled plugins (like e.g. Web Search) may use additional tokens, not listed in main window.
-Always control your real token usage on OpenAI website.
+Always monitor your actual token expenditure on the OpenAI website.

+---

 # CHANGELOG

+## 2.0.0 (2023-12-05)

+New features in version 2.0.0:

+- Added support for new models: GPT-4 Turbo, GPT-4 Vision, and DALL-E 3.
+- Integrated Langchain with support for any model it provides.
+- Assistants API and simple assistant configuration setup.
+- Vision and image analysis capabilities through GPT-4 Vision.
+- Image generation with DALL-E 3.
+- File and attachment support including upload, download, and management.
+- New built-in notepad feature.
+- Multiple assistants support.
+- Command execution support.
+- Filesystem access allows GPT to read and write files.
+- Asynchronous (stream) mode added.
+- Local Python code interpreter that enables code execution by GPT.
+- System command executions directly from GPT.
+- Voice synthesis provided via Microsoft Azure TTS and OpenAI TTS.
+- Voice recognition facilitated by OpenAI Whisper.
+- Automatic summarization of context titles.
+- Upgraded Web Browser plugin.
+- More precise token calculation functionality.
+- Improved UX.
+- Bug fixes.
+- Plus additional enhancements and expanded capabilities.

 ## 0.9.6 (2023.04.16)